dlt-hub/dlt-dbt-zendesk/README.md

    Follow the dlt Zendesk [pipeline documentation](https://dlthub.com/docs/dlt-ecosystem/verified-sources/zendesk) to set up your pipeline.
 Ensure you have your Zendesk and destination credentials configured.

 3. **Run the Pipeline:**
-   Extract and load data from Zendesk into your data warehouse by running the pipelines.
-As there are two seperate pipelines for Zendesk support and talk.
-We'll run each seperately and model it.
+    Extract and load data from the Zendesk API into your data warehouse using the Zendesk pipeline.
+As Zendesk pipeline integrates multiple sources.
+Here, we will build a model for the `zendesk_support` source.
+For more details on sources, refer to the documentation.

 ### Step 2: Install and Configure the dbt Project